 James 3:6 “And the tongue is a fire, a world of iniquity.
 The tongue is so set among our members that it defiles the whole body, and sets on fire the course of nature; and it is set on fire by hell.”

-3. It is carnal in nature
+3. The tongue is carnal in nature.

 4. Satan uses the tongue to do his bidding.

 The enemy of our souls promotes discord, conflict, and ultimately corruption.
 When we as the Body of Christ turn on each other, we remove ourselves from a position of Christ-like love that glorifies His name, to a gross defilement of what holiness should have been.
 Instead of being a testimony of God’s faithfulness to the world, we become a stumbling block for their fall.